GriffithUniLibrary/digital-tools/content/discovery/capture.md

 section_id: Discovery
 nav_order: 4
 title: Capture
-topics: Document scanners
+topics: Document scanners; Voice to text
 description: >
-    Optical scanners and OCR (optical character recognition) have come a long way.
-You can get just as good quality results from a smartphone app as from most flatbed scanners.
+    Reduce the time-consuming task of converting analogue information like printed text and recorded voices into a digital format for analysis.
 # youtubeid: moJgWrD6dwg
 ---

+## Scanning and OCR

+Document scanning and optical character recognition (OCR) has come a long way.
+You can get just as good quality results from a smartphone app as from most flatbed scanners.

 {% capture scanners %}